nlewis84/Band-Audition/README.md

 - Run `rake db:seed`
 - Run `rails s`
 - Open your browser and navigate to the local url provided by the `rails` server
+- The test login of `nathan:drums` is a great way for you to see some stubbed out functionality

 ## Contributing